-One Search uses the Ex Libris Primo system to provide access to all of State Library's collections.
-It allows searching across collections and across numerous online resources at the same time.
-You can add your own tags to the records of any State Library resources, as well as saving your favourite records and searches.
+One Search, State Library’s catalogue, provides access to all of State Library's collections.
+It allows searching across collections and across millions of online resources at the same time.
+You can also add your own tags to the records of any State Library resources, as well as saving your favourite records and searches.

 This will search for all the searched terms in everything available in the One Search.

 To limit your search to a particular collection, click on scope nameto make an alternative selection.

 See the table below for more information about each scope option.

 You can do more than a keyword search with the single search box.
 Try the following search options to get the best results for your search: